Wit-K/ChemStudent/theory.md

 ---

 ## 7. The Core Idea
-You might wonder: If we are applying electricity, why doesn't the CO2 just break apart on its own?
+If we are applying electricity, why doesn't the CO2 just break apart on its own?

 ### The Stability Problem
 Carbon Dioxide is an incredibly stable molecule: it has a linear shape ($$O=C=O$$) with strong double bonds.
 It is already happy as is and resist changes coming in its way.
 So if you just stick a wire in water and apply voltage, don't expect long chain carbon compound to form; the electricity will ignore CO2 and just split water, which is easy to break apart, instead.